Rate this product

 The cost of Gotham Steel Pro Cut is $19.99 plus $6.95 shipping.
-The special TV offer allows a free gift which you will receive by paying the extra shipping fee of $10 for a total price of $36.94.
+The special TV offer allows a free gift which you will receive by paying an extra fee of $10.00 for a total price of $36.94.

 Price is from As Seen on TV Commercial page: gothamknife.com

 It is made out of 100% Japanese steel.

 It has scallops designed with air gaps so that it slices right through things like cheese block.

 It offers a non-slip grip handle for safety when handling.

 It is designed to last for life, with a lifetime guarantee.